Third Party Info

 - The maximum amount a contributor shall make to a registered third party is $1,200 and cannot exceed a total of $5,000 to two or more registered third parties in the City of Windsor during the 2018 election in relation to third party advertisements.

-What constitutes a contribution for a third party advertisement in the 2018 municipal election?
+What constitutes a contribution for a third party advertisement in the 2020 Ward 7 by-election?

 - Money, goods and services given to and accepted by an individual, corporation, or trade union in relation to third party advertisements, or given to and accepted by another person who is acting under the direction of the individual, corporation, or trade union, are considered contributions.

 What is a third party expense for an election campaign?